ouspg/CompSec/Lab5_ChipWhisperer/README.md

 __What to do to complete this task?__

-Explain shortly how the correlation power analysis that you just performed works.
+**Explain shortly how the correlation power analysis that you just performed works.**

+**Add picture of "Output vs Point plot"-tab to return template**

 **TIPS & TRICKS**
 * If you are interested logic behind breaking AES encryption, look at tutorial http://wiki.newae.com/Tutorial_B6_Breaking_AES_(Manual_CPA_Attack) which explains how to perform this task manually.